Danielratmiroff/pepelang/README.md

 $ pepe
 ```

-You can also cal a pepe program:
+You can also call a pepe program:

 ```
 $ pepe youProgram.pp